selfxyz/tee-monorepo/kms/creator-verifier/README.md

 # KMS Creator Verifier

-The KMS Creator Verifier verifies the generated encrypted randomness from the KMS Creator.
+The KMS Creator Verifier verifies the generated encrypted seed from the KMS Creator.

 ## Build